Title V Genetics Contractors

 DSHS administered program that provides services to children under 21 who have extraordinary medical needs, disabilities, and chronic health conditions.

 DSHS web site for frequently asked contracting questions and a list of contact numbers for specific questions.

 DSHS administered program that provides health services to eligible residents through counties, hospital districts, and public hospitals in Texas.

 |Literature and Forms Inquiry & Order Entry System

 |Newborn Screening (NBS)

-Texas newborns are required to be screened for certain disorders during the birth admission.
-DSHS maintains a NBS laboratory and provides case management services.
+Texas newborns are required to be screened for certain disorders during birth admission.
+DSHS maintains an NBS laboratory and provides case management services.

 |Primary Health Care Program (PHCP)

-DSHS administered program that provides primary health services to persons at or below 150% of the Federal Poverty Income Level who do not qualify for other health programs.
+A DSHS administered program that provides primary health services to persons at or below 200% of the Federal Poverty Income Level who do not qualify for other health programs.